Yuanyuan-Yuan/Manifold-SCA/README.md

 We use [Intel Pin](https://software.intel.com/content/www/us/en/develop/articles/pin-a-dynamic-binary-instrumentation-tool.html) (Ver.
 3.11) to collect the accessed memory addresses of the target software when processing media data.

 We provide our pintool in `pin/pintool/mem_access.cpp`.
-Download Pin from [here](https://software.intel.com/content/www/us/en/develop/articles/pin-a-binary-instrumentation-tool-downloads.html) and unzip it to `PIN_ROOT`.
+Download Pin from [here](https://software.intel.com/content/www/us/en/develop/articles/pin-a-binary-instrumentation-tool-downloads.html) and unzip it to `PIN_ROOT` (specify this path by yourself).

 To prepare accessed memory addresses of libjpeg when processing CelebA images, first put `pin/pintool/mem_access.cpp` into `/PIN_ROOT/source/tools/ManualExamples/` and run